An Inside Connection

 What is my relationship and personal history with prep schools?

 I attended the United States Air Force Academy Prep School in 1995-96 for a post-grad year.
 Before choosing Air Force I also visited Army and Navy’s prep schools.
 My first cousin Brad Miller went to Maine Central Institute for his senior year of high school.
 This led him to playing for four years at Purdue before a fourteen year NBA career.
 Prep schools have changed my family’s trajectory!

 My relationship with these prep school coaches allows me to get in touch with them quicker than a random player or parent.
 I can get an honest assessment of a player’s abilities on the court, in the classroom, and whether the desired tuition will work financially.
 If all looks good I will connect the coaches and the family.
 Because I have been working with coaches all these years they know if I am bringing them a player to look at and that they have been filtered out among over a hundred other schools.
 We have a mutual respect for each other and don’t play games.
 Who has time for that?
-As of 2023 I have sent players to over fifty two different prep schools.
+As of 2023, I have sent players to over fifty seven different prep schools.

 How I communicate with a player and his family

 When a family engages with PREP Athletics, we schedule a call to go over the entire placement process.
 I find out the ultimate goal for the family and learn more about why they are considering prep school.
 I convey all of the advantages of going prep and share the timeline of events.